CHAK-MING/DAGForge/README.md

 </div>

-> **Say goodbye to Python-induced lock contention and latency.**
 > DAGForge uses a Seastar-inspired sharded async runtime where each CPU core has its own `io_context` (Boost.Asio) and memory resource.
 >
 > We believe workflow orchestration shouldn't be the bottleneck.
-DAGForge provides a blazing fast DAG engine with TOML-based definitions, async persistence, and a modern React 19 dashboard.
+DAGForge provides a fast DAG engine with TOML-based definitions, async persistence, and a modern React 19 dashboard.

 <div align="center">